 It was a long journey and caused frustration and fear among the crew that demanded returning home.
 The sailors were slowly losing hope of reaching the land.
 Fear escalated very quickly, especially after sailing to the areas unknown to the sailors.
 The risk of rebellion was so large that it was likely that Columbus kept two journals in parallel.
 One for their own use and the other for inspection for the crew, with false data.
 Some of the sailors guessed that the data given in the evening to the captains of other ships were distorted.

 Fortunately, there was no rebellion as such.
-Columbus, who sees the land, was the first to promise a property in Spain and a high prize.
+Columbus to first who sees the land promised a property in Spain and a high prize.
 It is not true, however, that Columbus first saw the New Land.
 Early on the morning of October 12 he was spotted by a deck briefcase from “Pinta” by Juan Rodriguez Bermejo.
 Unfortunately, the Admiral’s later decision negatively affected his crew’s relationship to himself.
 Lying himself, he told me that he had seen the land much earlier.

 Santa Maria, Pinta and Nina nailed to the newly discovered banks of the Bahamas, which took possession of Spain and changed its name from Guanahani to San Salvador.
 The native, red-skinned islanders were found there, peacefully disposed and curious as children’s view of newcomers and their garments.
 They were received very hospitably, giving them their property in exchange for ordinary, low-value items.
 The next stop of Columbus’s trip was Chile, an island where the traveler discovered tobacco and its use.